ST10494318/Web_PoE/README.md

 Images & Logo: AI-generated images from OpenAI (2024)

+JavaScript Info. (n.d.).
+The Modern JavaScript Tutorial.
+Retrieved July 18, 2023, from https://javascript.info/

+Codecademy. (n.d.).
+Learn JavaScript Fundamentals.
+Retrieved July 18, 2023, from https://www.codecademy.com/learn/learn-javascript-fundamentals

+Khan, A. (2021, September 27).
+A beginner's guide to Git: What is a changelog and how to generate it. freeCodeCamp.
+Retrieved July 18, 2023, from https://www.freecodecamp.org/news/a-beginners-guide-to-git-what-is-a-changelog-and-how-to-generate-it/

 HTML/CSS Code Reference: W3Schools HTML & CSS tutorials

 Form Validation: JavaScript best practices from MDN Web Docs